 There will be 6 assignments in this course, which students will access via UM Learn.
-The material covered on each assignment and the due dates are described in the Course Schedule on the course homepage on UM Learn.
-Assignments submitted past the due date will not be accepted, however only your best five out of six assignment marks will count toward your final grade.
+The material covered on each assignment and the due dates are described in the Course Schedule and Calendar on the course homepage on UM Learn.
+Assignments submitted past the due date will not be accepted; however, only your best five out of six assignment marks will count toward your final grade (your lowest assignment mark will be dropped).